Estate Planning Q&A Series Do I need a will, a trust, or both for my situation? nc

 Conclusion

 For many North Carolina households, the safest baseline is having a valid will, and a revocable trust can be added when the goals and asset titling justify it.
 A trust works best when assets are actually transferred into it and the rest of the plan is coordinated with beneficiary designations and spouse protections.
+For anyone who moved to North Carolina after acquiring community property elsewhere, that issue should be reviewed as part of the same asset inventory.
 The most practical next step is to inventory assets (including any new LLC interests) and then sign a will and any trust documents that match that ownership plan.

 Talk to a Estate Planning Attorney